zachjs/sv2v/README.md

 sv2v takes in a list of files and prints the converted Verilog to `stdout`.
 Users may specify `include` search paths, define macros during preprocessing, and exclude some of the conversions.
+Specifying `-` as an input file will read from `stdin`.

 Below is the current usage printout.
 This interface is subject to change.